 There are even automated investment services that allow you to invest using small change.

 There's also the more hands-on approach, with active trading apps like Robinhood or Stash Invest.
 Stash offers a wide range of low-cost ETFs that you can invest in on its stock-back platform, and it costs as little as $2 to get started.

 How ETFs are different from mutual funds

 ETFs have a lot in common with mutual funds, which also allow shareholders to own bits of many assets that have been bundled together.
-But here are a few examples of how the two are very different investment beasts.
+But here are a few examples of how ETFs and mutual funds differ:

 - Trading frequency: Mutual fund shares may be purchased or sold only at the end of each trading day, and at a fixed price.
 An ETF can be bought and sold with as much freedom as you trade stocks — and, same as stocks, ETF prices fluctuate throughout the day.